BrunoCaseiro/brunocaseiro.github.io/_posts/2025-11-30-Hacking-Notes.md

-Ask Claude to download all JS files, beautify and output a list with endpoints, routes, secrets and suspicious behaviors Delegate recon to Claude (use known tools as usual) Use several agents in parallel with different skills Keep the context small (summarize and reset)
+Ask Claude to download all JS files, beautify and output a list with endpoints, routes, secrets and suspicious behaviors Delegate recon to Claude (use known tools as usual) Use several agents in parallel with different skills (guided + one free roaming) Keep the context small (instruct them to take notes, summarize and reset) Ask for leads instead of bugs
-Ask for leads instead of bugs
+If the free roaming agent finds something different, add it to the guided skilled agent For long, autonomous hacking sessions use prompts like "I'm going to bed.
+Don't ask me any questions.
+Don't stop hacking."

 # Keep skills in a SKILL.md file - https://platform.claude.com/docs/en/agents-and-tools/agent-skills/overview?ref=aituglo.com
 Claude will load specialized skills when necessary i.e idor-hunt, auth-bypass, js-recon, ...